Seme4eg/emacs_tut/emacs_tut.md

-## Commands
+## Some useful commands (M-x)

+`M-x revert-buffer` - “refresh” a opened file to its saved state
-- `M-x visual-line-mode` - toggle long lines wrapping (like set wrap/nowrap in Vim)

-- `M-x delete-trailing-whitespace` - delete trailing white spaces in the whole buffer
+`M-x visual-line-mode` - toggle long lines wrapping (like set wrap/nowrap in Vim) `M-x delete-trailing-whitespace` - delete trailing white spaces in the whole buffer `M-x recover file` - recover current file from 'autosave file' `M-x visual-line-mode` - instead of hard word wrap there will be soft wrap (words will not break up) `M-x linum-mode` - show line numbers

-## Auto save

-Emacs periodically writes an "auto save" file for each file that you are editing.
-The auto save file name looks like "#{file_name}#".
-When you save the file, Emacs deletes its auto save file.

-If the computer crashes, you can recover it by opening it again and then typing M-x recover file RET
+`M-x menu-set-font` - set font if available

 ## Editing modes